 It was so fun and the corn is the best in the state of Utah, or at least in Southern Utah, according to the folks from Enterprise!
 Gotta love it!!
 Do you love the white and yellow corn on the cob as much as I do?
-We put a cube of butter on a plate and insert the corn holders in the cob and then roll the corn in the sweet butter.
+When it comes to eating the corn on the cob, we put a cube of butter on a plate and insert the corn holders in the cob and then roll the corn in the sweet butter.
 Be sure and have the salt and pepper ready to sprinkle over the melted butter.
 Is your mouth watering yet?
 Mine sure is!

-Corn On The Cob:
+How To Freeze Corn On The Cob

-Next, you grab the top of the corn and pull off the outer green leaves with the silk attached.
+Next, you grab the top of the corn and pull off the outer green leaves (husk) with the silk attached.
 Now, you will still have a few strings of silk as shown below, but I have a solution for that as well.

 As I wash the corn I use this little vegetable scrubber, my daughter, Heidi gave me one year for my birthday.
 It is awesome for almost every vegetable known to mankind.
 As you scrub the bristles across the corn it removes about 99.9% of the silk.
 That works for me.
 OXO Good Grips Flexible Vegetable Brush